la2050/archive/_projects/2016/bridging-gaps-lift-los-angeles-and-one-degrees-partnership-to-expand-networks-and-improve-lives.md

   - Publicity/awareness
   - Technical infrastructure (computers
   - Community outreach
+project_description: >-
+  At LIFT-Los Angeles and One Degree, we know that poverty is complex but believe that getting help does not have to be.
+We are combining our respective strengths to provide historically marginalized communities with supports to address short- and long-term needs and goals.
+Both in-person and via an online tool, LIFT and One Degree are working hand-in-hand with families on their journeys out of poverty.
 project_impact: >-
   ["Access to healthy food","Healthcare access","Self-sufficiency","Resilient
   communities","Prevalence of adverse childhood experiences","Homelessness"]